aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/l3-edge.md

             - <str>

           # Add this interface to the underlay routing protocols.
-          # This is not supported with IPv6-only links.
+          # This is not supported when IPv6 addresses are used.
-          # For dual-stack links, only the IPv4 address is used for underlay peering.
           include_in_underlay_protocol: <bool; default=True>
           isis_hello_padding: <bool; default=True>
           isis_metric: <int>